CyclotronResearchCentre/NetStats/README.md

 network-statplots
 =================

-This repo contains R code to plot the outputs of the nipype connectivity pipelines
+This repo contains some simple R and ggplot2 (had.co.nz/ggplot2/)functions to plot the outputs of the Nipype connectivity pipelines.